PowerDNS/pdns/docs/markdown/recursor/settings.md

 * Default: unset

-When running multiple recursors on the same server, read settings from "name-recursor.conf", this will also rename the binary image.
+When running multiple recursors on the same server, read settings from "recursor-name.conf", this will also rename the binary image.

 ## `daemon`
 * Boolean